V4Fire/Client/src/components/base/b-prevent-ssr/README.md

        Click on me!
    ```

-2. `skeleton` to provide a fallback content such as a loading indicator (skeleton):
+2. `fallback` to provide a fallback content such as a loading indicator or a skeleton:

    ```
    < b-prevent-ssr
      < b-button
        Click on me!

-     < template #skeleton
+     < template #fallback
        += self.getTpl('b-skeleton/')('rect', {animation: 'm'}, {':style': ({width: '64px', height: '32px'}|json)})
    ```